2013–14 Aston Villa F.C. season: January

-January game stats

 February

 Villa could not continue their good form into their next match, as they went down 1–2 at Everton.
 Leandro Bacuna had given Villa the lead but the Toffees emerged victorious after goals from Steven Naismith and Kevin Mirallas.
 Villa then proceeded to lose their eighth league match at home, after a 0–2 defeat to West Ham United, courtesy of two goals in two minutes from Kevin Nolan.
 Another disappointing result followed as despite a number of clear-cut goalscoring opportunities, Villa had to settle for a 0–0 draw at Cardiff City.
 Villa then lost their last game of February, 1–0 against Newcastle United, meaning they only acquired one point from a possible 12 in the month.
 This left Villa just four points off the relegation places, despite them lying in 13th place.